sdelaughter/sdelaughter.github.io/_posts/2019-11-23-sprite-stacking.md

 ![](/blog/sprite_stacking/rotation_problem.gif)

 # Adding Animations
 Now we're ready to animate our player.
 Since we're already using sprite frames to give our objects height, we can't use them for animation as intended.
-Instead, you'll need to make a new voxel model for every frame of animation and have your object cycle through them manually.
+Instead, you'll need to make a new voxel model for every frame of animation and make your object cycle through them manually.
 Creating these models will almost certainly be the most time consuming part of making a sprite-stacked game.
 You're on your own for that part, but I'll walk you through the full process of coding a simple three-frame animation.

-First you'll need to initialize two new variables in your player's Create event:
+First you'll need to initialize four new variables in your player's Create event:

 ```
 animationCounter = -1;
 frameCounter = -1;
+state = PLAYERSTATE.FREE;
+defaultState = PLAYERSTATE.FREE;
 ```

-Then create a Script named Animate with the following contents:
+Then create a Script named `Animate` with the following contents:

 ```
 if argument0.frameCounter <= 0 {